 The fact is that media sanitization is an essential yet overlooked aspect of ensuring total data security and privacy in the context of a data breach.
 Ineffective or incomplete cleansing of data stored in IT assets as they are sold, returned, donated, shredded, or discarded can cause data breaches, leading to disastrous consequences.

 On July 10, 2020, Morgan Stanley informed some of its clients of a possible compromise of their data.
-It all started in 2016 when Morgan Stanley had closed down two of its data centers, and it commissioned an external vendor to destroy the data stored in all the devices used in the data centers.
+It all started in 2016 when Morgan Stanley closed down two of its data centers, and it commissioned an external vendor to destroy the data stored in all the devices used in the data centers.
 The vendor was supposed to wipe (erase) the data and dispose of the hardware to recyclers.
-The data wiping supposedly didn’t happen, and also, the firm didn’t requisite for valid documentation attesting the erasure action.
+The data wiping supposedly didn’t happen, and also, the firm didn’t requisite for valid documentation attesting to the erasure action.
 In 2019, a recycler informed Morgan Stanley that some of the hardware still contained unencrypted data.
 It took Morgan Stanley a year to disclose the breach to the affected clients.
 A couple of lawsuits have followed, and now the reputed firm is staring at a tough legal course.

 Consequences of Unsafe Data Disposal